Download This Sample

 - The extended family was based on the women.

 - When a man married a woman, he would become part of her extended family and leave his own family.

 - A number of extended families would live near each other in a local group, which had a chief as the leader.

 - The chief would be a man who had earned the position by being the strongest and most capable leader.

-- The women Apache were responsible for the home and cooking food.
+- Women Apache were responsible for the home and cooking food.
 They would also do crafts, make clothes, and weave baskets.

 - In the late 1800s, the Apache fought a number of battles against the United States government.

-- They were trying to fight back from the aggression and takeover of their land.
+- They were trying to resist European aggression and takeover of their land.

-- Several great Apache leaders arose such as Cochise and Geronimo.
+- Several great Apache leaders arose during this time such as Cochise and Geronimo.